sst/guide/_chapters/load-the-state-from-the-session.md

 }
 {% endhighlight %}

 All this does is check if there is a user in session, and then load their user token.
-It also updates the 'isLoadingUserToken' flag once the process is complete.
+It also updates the `isLoadingUserToken` flag once the process is complete.

-### Render When the State is Ready
+### Render When the State Is Ready

 Since loading the user token is an asynchronous process, we want to ensure that our app does not change states when it first loads.
 To do this we'll hold off rendering our app till `isLoadingUserToken` is `false`.

 We'll conditionally render our app based on the `isLoadingUserToken` flag.

-Our `render` method should be as follows.
+{% include code-marker.html %} Our `render` method in `src/App.js` should be as follows.

 {% highlight javascript %}
 render() {